No Matter Our Culture or Heritage, All People are Drawn to the Mountaintop

 Said of anything that is very obvious or clearly understood.

-Hawaiian people have a rich oral tradition where there are many legends and myths associated with Haleakalā.
+Hawaiian people have a rich oral tradition with many legends and myths associated with Haleakalā.
 The story of the demi-god Māui snaring the sun is one of the favorites!

 After Māui pulled the Hawaiian Islands out of the sea with his magical fish hook, it was a simple task to snare the sun and not let it go until it promised to make the days longer!